-Future Counselor: For Students in a Washington High School or Washington High School Graduates
+Future LPC: For Students in a Washington High School or Washington High School Graduates

 In Washington, there is no requirement for which undergraduate degree you must hold.
 Although, if you are serious about becoming a counselor, you may want to enter a program that is counseling related or in the social sciences.
 Having a degree closely related to counseling will make you a more viable candidate for graduate programs.

 While pursuing an undergraduate education, make sure to gain valuable volunteer experience in a counseling setting.
 This can be don through you university or on your own.